ZhengTracyKe/IFPCA/IFVAE-Code/ReadMe.md

 ## CONTACT
 For any problem, please contact
 Dieyi Chen
-at Harvard University, Department of Statistics
+at Harvard University, Department of Statistics.
 Email: dieyi.chen@g.harvard.edu